Update: TransferWise has renamed its company to Wise.

 Dear kababayans, you are losing a lot of your hard earned money here as they charge high fees.
 Western Union, for instance, has one of the highest remittance fees.

-I know that some of their families do not have a bank account so they use this option.
-But you can easily open a bank account for your family with TransferWise, or have them open an e-wallet like Gcash.
+Some of their families may not have a bank account so they use this option.
+But you can easily open an account for your family with TransferWise, or have them open an e-wallet like Gcash.

 In the example below, TransferWise has better exchange rates than WesternUnion.
 With TransferWise, the fee for USD 200 remittance is USD 4.92 versus WesternUnion's transfer fee of USD 9.99 (plus another fee depending on what cash in method you use)!